 The technical challenge is not the only obstacle to overcome on the road to de-extinction.
 Experts like Iacona not only wonder if we can bring some extinct species back to life, but whether we should: “There is discussion about the ethical and ecological implications,” she says.
 The main concern of Iacona is that this commitment dilutes the need to conserve the biodiversity that we still have today.
 “It does have the very real potential to distract us from the more effective and efficient ways of dealing with imminent conservation problems.”

 But another danger of resuscitating extinct species, especially long-lost ones, is their environmental impact.
-“I would love to see mammoths too,” says evolutionary biologist and environmental scientist Alexandre Robert of the National Museum of Natural History in Paris.
-But a species is much more than just it alone, he adds: “Even if you are able to reconstruct a mammoth, you will not necessarily be able to recreate a population that will persist, grow, adapt and play a functional role in its ecosystem.”
+“I would love to see mammoths too,” evolutionary biologist and environmental scientist Alexandre Robert of the National Museum of Natural History in Paris tells OpenMind.
+But a species is much more than just a species, he adds: “Even if you are able to reconstruct a mammoth, you will not necessarily be able to recreate a population that will persist, grow, adapt and play a functional role in its ecosystem.”

 The problem, Robert explains, is that the habitat of the woolly giant no longer exists.
-“The world where mammoths used to roam has been replaced by another world, which we call the Anthropocene.”
-On this planet modified to the convenience of humans, it does not seem simple to find a space for these animals without causing irreversible ecological damage.
+“The world where mammoths used to roam has been replaced by another world we call the Anthropocene.”
+Church’s project involves releasing the mammoths into the Pleistocene Park, a Siberian tundra reserve where Russian scientists aim to recreate their former habitat.
+But on this planet modified for the convenience of humans, it does not seem simple to find a place for these animals without causing irreversible ecological damage.
 “At present, it is impossible to know what will happen if we decide to bring them back to life,” concludes Robert.
-But if there is something clear for the experts, it is what should not be done—rescue animals from extinction to lock them up in zoos.
-“It would be unethical to relegate a species to perpetual captivity,” Iacona says.
+But what is clear to experts is what we should not do: rescue animals from extinction to lock them up in zoos.
+“It would be unethical to relegate a species to perpetual captivity,” says Iacona.